Li Xi: Central Commission for Discipline Inspection

 Li delivered a work report of the CCDI in January 2024, which promised anti-corruption work both in China and overseas.
-It said CCDI would target "unhealthy practices and corruption" in rural revitalization, ensure anti-corruption work within the Belt and Road Initiative, and ensure political security and "show no mercy to those who form political gangs, cliques and interest groups".
+It said the CCDI would target "unhealthy practices and corruption" in rural revitalization, ensure anti-corruption work within the Belt and Road Initiative, ensure political security, and "show no mercy to those who form political gangs, cliques and interest groups".
 Li visited Kenya in November 2024, where he met with Kenyan President William Ruto, who revealed there were advanced discussions on China financing the Rironi-Mau Summit road.
-In the same month, addressing anti-corruption checks in villages by the CCDI, Li called them necessary to remove "misconduct and corruption that occur on people’s doorsteps".
+In the same month, addressing anti-corruption checks in villages by the CCDI, Li called them necessary to remove "misconduct and corruption that occur on people's doorsteps".
 In July 2025, Li held a CCDI Standing Committee meeting, calling for a crackdown on fraud in scientific research funding.
 He said China must create a good environment for development, and that it must "resolutely crack down on corruption that abuses project management authority to accept bribes, or colludes to embezzle research funds".
+On 24 February 2026, Cai Qi convened a meeting in Beijing with Li Xi to start a campaign to urge officials to correct any deviations from the "correct" line in their own duties and in assessments of their subordinates.
+In June 2026, he attended the National Conference on Party Building, where the Xi Jinping Thought on Party Building was created.